The Saddle Point Problem of Polynomials: Conclusions and discussions

 \section{Conclusions and discussions}

-This paper discusses the saddle point problem of polynomials.
+This paper discusses how to solve the saddle point problem of polynomials.
 We propose an algorithm (i.e., Algorithm~\ref{alg:pop:kt}) for computing saddle points.
-Lasserre's type semidefinite relaxations are used for solving the polynomial optimization problems.
-Under some generic assumptions, the proposed algorithm can compute a saddle point if there exists one.
+The Lasserre type semidefinite relaxations are used to solve the polynomial optimization problems.
+Under some genericity assumptions, the proposed algorithm can compute a saddle point if there exists one.
 If there does not exist a saddle point, the algorithm can detect the nonexistence.
 However, we would like to remark that Algorithm~\ref{alg:pop:kt} can always be applied, no matter whether the defining polynomials are generic or not.
+The algorithm needs to solve semidefinite programs for Lasserre type relaxations.
+Since semidefinite programs are usually solved numerically (e.g., by {\tt SeDuMi}), the computed solutions by Algorithm~\ref{alg:pop:kt} are correct up to numerical errors.
+If the computed solutions are not accurate enough, classical nonlinear optimization methods can be applied to improve the accuracy.
+The method given in this paper can be used to solve saddle point problems from broad applications, such as zero sum games, min-max optimization and robust optimization.

-If the polynomial are special such that the set $\mc{K}_0$ is infinite, then the convergence of Algorithm~\ref{alg:pop:kt} is not theoretically guaranteed.
-For the future work, the following questions are important and interesting.
+If the polynomials are such that the set $\mc{K}_0$ is infinite, then the convergence of Algorithm~\ref{alg:pop:kt} is not theoretically guaranteed.
+For future work, the following questions are important and interesting.

-\begin{question} When $F,g,h$ are generic, what is an accurate (or sharp) upper bound on the number of iterations required by Algorithm~\ref{alg:pop:kt} to terminate? \end{question}
+\begin{question} When $F,g,h$ are generic, what is an accurate (or sharp) upper bound for the number of iterations required by Algorithm~\ref{alg:pop:kt} to terminate?
+What is the complexity of Algorithm~\ref{alg:pop:kt} for generic $F,g,h$? \end{question}

-Theorem~\ref{thm:iter:bound} gives an upper bound on the number of iterations.
+Theorem~\ref{thm:iter:bound} gives an upper bound for the number of iterations.
 However, the bound given in \reff{upbd:M} is certainly not sharp.
+Beyond the number of iterations, the complexity of solving the polynomial optimization problems \reff{min:F(x,y*)}, \reff{max:F(x*,y)} and \reff{minF:KT:uv} is another concern.
+For efficient computational performance, Algorithms~\ref{alg:LaSDP:xy}, \ref{alg:min:F(xy*)}, \ref{alg:maxF(y):Y} are applied to solve them.
+However, their complexities are mostly open, to the best of the authors' knowledge.
+We remark that Algorithms~\ref{alg:LaSDP:xy}, \ref{alg:min:F(xy*)}, \ref{alg:maxF(y):Y} are based on the tight relaxation method in \cite{LagExp}, instead of the classical Lasserre relaxation method in \cite{Las01}.
+For the method in \cite{Las01}, there is no complexity result for the worst cases, i.e., there exist instances of polynomial optimization such that the method in \cite{Las01} does not terminate within finitely many steps.
+The method in \cite{LagExp} always terminates within finitely many steps, under nonsingularity assumptions on constraints, while its complexity is currently unknown.

+The finite convergence of Algorithm~\ref{alg:pop:kt} is guaranteed if the set $\mc{K}_0 \setminus \mc{S}_a$ is finite.
+If it is infinite, it may or may not have finite convergence.
+If it does not, how can we get a saddle point?
+The following question is mostly open for the authors.